deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 ![](charts/charts_9_0.png "🔼 Figure 3: Performance comparison of different multi-draft schemes, while we vary the temperature of the two draft models.")

-> 🔼 The chart compares the block efficiency and token rate improvement over single-draft speculative decoding for different multi-draft schemes (IS, SpecTr, SpecInfer) across three datasets (Dolly, XSum, WMT) while varying the temperature of the draft models.
+> 🔼 The chart compares the block efficiency and token rate improvement over single-draft speculative decoding of three multi-draft schemes (IS, SpecTr, SpecInfer) across three datasets (Dolly, XSum, WMT) while varying the temperature of the draft models.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Performance comparison of different multi-draft schemes, while we vary the temperature of the two draft models.